-NEET PG Syllabus 2026 is prescribed by the National Board of Examinations in Medical Sciences (NBEMS) at natboard.edu.in.
-Notably, the syllabus is based on the Graduate Medical Education Regulations (GMER) approved by the National Medical Commission (NMC).
-Furthermore, the question paper covers all subjects studied during the MBBS course across pre-clinical, para-clinical and clinical streams.
-Moreover, candidates appearing for the exam on 30 August 2026 must prepare every subject thoroughly.
+The NEET PG Syllabus 2026 is prescribed by the National Board of Examinations in Medical Sciences (NBEMS) at natboard.edu.in.
+The syllabus is based on the Graduate Medical Education Regulations (GMER) approved by the National Medical Commission (NMC).
+The question paper covers all subjects studied during the MBBS course across pre-clinical, para-clinical and clinical streams.
+Candidates appearing for the exam on 30 August 2026 must prepare every subject thoroughly.
 For complete exam details, visit the NEET PG 2026 page.

 Latest: NEET PG Syllabus 2026 covers MBBS subjects from Phase 1 to Phase 4.
-Additionally, NBEMS will conduct the exam on 30 August 2026 with 200 MCQs from pre-clinical, para-clinical and clinical subjects.
-Meanwhile, focus areas include high-yield topics in Medicine, Surgery, OBG and Paediatrics.
+NBEMS will conduct the exam on 30 August 2026 with 200 MCQs from pre-clinical, para-clinical and clinical subjects.
+High-yield topics in Medicine, Surgery, OBG and Paediatrics carry maximum weightage.

 NEET PG Syllabus 2026

-The NEET PG Syllabus 2026 spans the entire MBBS curriculum and is largely consistent year after year.
-Notably, NBEMS does not publish a word-to-word syllabus document.
-Instead, the prescribed topics are drawn from the GMER framework issued by NMC.
-Therefore, candidates must refer to standard MBBS textbooks and review notes for systematic preparation.
-Additionally, weightage analysis from previous years indicates that clinical subjects carry the highest marks in the paper.
+What is the NEET PG Syllabus 2026?
+It spans the entire MBBS curriculum and is largely consistent year after year.
+NBEMS does not publish a word-to-word syllabus document; instead, the prescribed topics are drawn from the GMER framework issued by NMC.
+Candidates must refer to standard MBBS textbooks and focused review notes for systematic preparation.
+Weightage analysis from previous years indicates that clinical subjects carry the highest marks in the paper.
+The exam is also referred to as the NBEMS PG syllabus or NBE PG entrance syllabus.

 NEET PG Syllabus 2026 PDF Download

 NBEMS does not release an exclusive syllabus PDF for the postgraduate medical entrance exam.
-However, candidates may refer to the MBBS curriculum issued by NMC.
-Furthermore, the information bulletin released by NBEMS specifies that the question paper covers all subjects of the MBBS course.
-Therefore, the broad subject-wise syllabus is summarised below for ease of reference.
+Candidates may refer to the MBBS curriculum issued by NMC and the information bulletin released by NBEMS at natboard.edu.in.
+The question paper covers all subjects of the MBBS course.
+The broad subject-wise syllabus is summarised below for ease of reference.

-Official Reference: The NEET PG Syllabus 2026 is based on the MBBS course.
-Therefore, visit natboard.edu.in and the NMC website for the latest curriculum, GMER framework and information bulletin details.
+Official Reference: Visit natboard.edu.in and the NMC website for the latest MBBS curriculum, GMER framework and information bulletin details covering the NEET PG Syllabus 2026.

 The complete syllabus is organised into three groups corresponding to MBBS academic phases.
-Furthermore, each subject contributes a defined share of questions based on historical weightage.
-Subsequently, the subject-wise breakdown helps in time-bound preparation.
+Each subject contributes a defined share of questions based on historical weightage.
+The subject-wise breakdown helps in time-bound preparation.

 Pre-Clinical Subjects

 Pre-clinical subjects form the foundation of medical sciences.
-Therefore, conceptual clarity in these topics is essential for tackling integrated questions.
-Additionally, these subjects are taught during Phase 1 of MBBS.
+Conceptual clarity in these topics is essential for tackling integrated questions.
+These subjects are taught during Phase 1 of MBBS.

 - Anatomy: Gross anatomy, embryology, histology, neuroanatomy, surface anatomy, regional anatomy of upper limb, lower limb, thorax, abdomen and head-neck.